Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Experiment and Performance Analysis

 In this section, we consider a practical scenario by evaluating the performance of the system in real-time cyberattack scenarios.
 To do this, we first take the trained models from all schemes (noted that the trained modes are trained in the schemes as in the accuracy analysis, i.e., Centralized-CNN, Co-CNN-3, Co-CNN-5).
 There are 5 blockchain nodes participating in these experiments and they join a private Ethereum network as described in the above section.
 After the learning models are trained, they are deployed on MNs.
 In the experiments, both two cases with value and without value preprocessing processes are considered.
 In real-time scenarios, both normal and attack samples continuously come to the blockchain node.
 Thus, the BCEC has to collect all the transaction traffic in 3~seconds into a package and then convert them into images.
 All processes including preprocessing (i.e., converting samples into images) and processing (i.e., model prediction) must be completed within 3~seconds before the next package comes.

 Table~\ref{tab:real_result} presents the performance of Co-CNN-3, Co-CNN-5, and Centralized-CNN models in two cases of preprocessing.
 In general, we can observe in Table~\ref{tab:real_result_wp} that the performance of these models in accuracy, precision, and recall w/-V in the preprocessing process is at about 88-91\%, 76-80\%, and 77-79\%, respectively.
-These results outperform those of the w/o-V in preprocessing process with accuracy, precision, and recall at about 65-66\%, 44-51\%, and 48-51\%, respectively.
-In addition, when we compare the same case w/-V in preprocessing process of the simulation as in Table~\ref{tab:simu_result} and the real-time experimental results as in Table~\ref{tab:real_result_wp}, we can observe that the accuracy, precision, recall of the real-time experimental results are little smaller than those of simulation results about 3\%, 10\%, and 11\%, respectively.
+These results outperform those of the w/o-V in the preprocessing process with accuracy, precision, and recall at about 65-66\%, 44-51\%, and 48-51\%, respectively.
+In addition, when we compare the same case w/-V in the preprocessing process of the simulation as in Table~\ref{tab:simu_result} and the real-time experimental results as in Table~\ref{tab:real_result_wp}, we can observe that the accuracy, precision, recall of the real-time experimental results are little smaller than those of simulation results about 3\%, 10\%, and 11\%, respectively.
 This is because, in simulation, we implement multiple types of attacks on the blockchain system and then collect data to have enough samples for the dataset to train the model.
 However, in real-time scenarios, some attack types, such as Re, DeC, and FDV, rarely appear during the experiment.
-Thus, it makes more difficult for the learning models to detect them in real-time.
+Thus, it makes it more difficult for the learning models to detect them in real-time.
 Specifically, we can observe in Table~\ref{tab:real_result_wp} that MN-4 of Co-CNN-5 has higher performance in accuracy, precision, and recall than MN-4 of the Centralized-CNN about 1.3\%, 4\%, and 2\%, respectively.
 Therefore, in real-time detection scenarios, our proposed model still demonstrates better performance in detecting attacks than in simulation.